pbeukema/LabHacks/readme.md

   * Regina Nuzzo on how not to get fooled by p-values: [video](https://videocast.nih.gov/summary.asp?Live=26200&bhcp=1Read)
   * Problems with p-values: [1](http://ejwagenmakers.com/2007/pValueProblems.pdf) [2](https://peerj.com/articles/3544.pdf)
   * How to proceed: [Abandon statistical thresholds](http://www.stat.columbia.edu/~gelman/research/unpublished/abandon.pdf)
+* Avoid doing ANOVAs in your analysis.
+Some statisticians don't even think ANOVA is taught anymore, but in fact it is, especially in biology programs.
+Instead of ANOVA use hierarchical aka mixed effect models.
+[Here](http://mfviz.com/hierarchical-models/) is a really beautiful demonstration of this concept.
 * As soon as possible, understand:
   * [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) -- insanely powerful.
   * [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) -- enables generalization